HeyTomCat/ProgramLangs/langs/ama/spec.md

 the runtime environment finds, that at least 1 of those bits isn't 0
 it knows there was a corruption and should output an error.
 ## Specifications for compilers and interpreters
+When building a compiler or an interpreter
 ## Specification of file-external instructions
+## Temporary registers